irevhub/alertgrams/README.md

-# AlertGrams 📨
+# AlertGrams 📨 v1.1.1

-**Portable Telegram Alert Service with System Monitoring for Linux/UNIX Systems**
+**Portable Telegram Alert Service with Real-time Syslog Monitoring for Linux/UNIX Systems**

 AlertGrams is a lightweight, POSIX-compliant shell script that sends alerts to Telegram without requiring any external dependencies beyond what's already available on most Linux/UNIX systems.